Aramxxx8691/Django-42/Django_2_SQL/README.md

 1. 127.0.0.1:8000/ex08/init
 - Purpose: Initializes the database by creating the required tables.
 - Tables Created:
-- - ex08_planets: Fields:
+  - ex08_planets: Fields:
-- - - `id`: Primary key, serial.
+    - `id`: Primary key, serial.
-- - - `name`: Unique, varchar(64), non-null.
+    - `name`: Unique, varchar(64), non-null.
-- - - `climate`: Varchar.
+    - `climate`: Varchar.
-- - - `diameter`: Integer.
+    - `diameter`: Integer.
-- - - `orbital_period`: Integer.
+    - `orbital_period`: Integer.
-- - - `population`: Bigint.
+    - `population`: Bigint.
-- - - `rotation_period`: Integer.
+    - `rotation_period`: Integer.
-- - - `surface_water`: Real.
+    - `surface_water`: Real.
-- - - `terrain`: Varchar(128).
+    - `terrain`: Varchar(128).
-- - ex08_people: Fields:
+  - ex08_people: Fields:
-- - - `id`: Primary key, serial.
+    - `id`: Primary key, serial.
-- - - `name`: Unique, varchar(64), non-null.
+    - `name`: Unique, varchar(64), non-null.
-- - - `birth_year`: Varchar(32).
+    - `birth_year`: Varchar(32).
-- - - `gender`: Varchar(32).
+    - `gender`: Varchar(32).
-- - - `eye_color`: Varchar(32).
+    - `eye_color`: Varchar(32).
-- - - `hair_color`: Varchar(32).
+    - `hair_color`: Varchar(32).
-- - - `height`: Integer.
+    - `height`: Integer.
-- - - `mass`: Real.
+    - `mass`: Real.
-- - - `homeworld`: Varchar(64), foreign key referencing `ex08_planets.name`.
+    - `homeworld`: Varchar(64), foreign key referencing `ex08_planets.name`.
 - Response:
-- - Returns "OK" if tables are successfully created.
+  - Returns "OK" if tables are successfully created.
-- - If an error occurs, returns a message detailing the problem.
+  - If an error occurs, returns a message detailing the problem.
 2. 127.0.0.1:8000/ex08/populate
 - Purpose: Populates the `ex08_planets` and `ex08_people` tables with data from `planets.csv` and `people.csv`, respectively.
 - `Functionality`:
-- - Reads data from each CSV file.
+  - Reads data from each CSV file.
-- - Attempts to insert each record into its respective table.
+  - Attempts to insert each record into its respective table.
 - `Response`:
-- - Displays "OK" for each successful insertion.
+  - Displays "OK" for each successful insertion.
-- - If an error occurs during insertion, it displays an error message identifying the record and the issue.
+  - If an error occurs during insertion, it displays an error message identifying the record and the issue.
 3. 127.0.0.1:8000/ex08/display
 - `Purpose`: Displays a sorted list of people, including their names, homeworlds, and homeworld climate.
 - `Data Requirements`:
-- - Displays all characters’ names, their homeworld, and homeworld climate where climate is either "windy" or "moderately windy."
+  - Displays all characters’ names, their homeworld, and homeworld climate where climate is either "windy" or "moderately windy."
-- - The list is sorted alphabetically by character name.
+  - The list is sorted alphabetically by character name.
 - `Response`:
-- - Displays a table with the required data.
+  - Displays a table with the required data.
-- - If no data is available, returns "No data available."
+  - If no data is available, returns "No data available."

 ### Usage Guide
 1. Initialize Tables